Alt text: Organized closet with spaced clothing, wire shelves, storage bins, a hygrometer, and a moisture absorber to help p

 Improved layout techniques include:

-Closet layout adjustments are often more effective than adding equipment because they allow moisture to dissipate naturally rather than remain trapped inside storage layers.
+These layout adjustments often work better than adding equipment because they allow moisture to dissipate naturally instead of remaining trapped inside storage layers.

 Use Fans Strategically During Humid Conditions